Eschatologue/CM_wiki/docs/class/magus/blade-dancer.md

 Your Order's style of combat is an art.
 You gain proficiency in Performance, and you can use your Strength or Dexterity, in place of Charisma, when making a Performance check.

-So long as you are not wearing Heavy armour or wielding a weapon with :weapon-prop-heavy: Heavy Property, you can use your **:rsc-b: Bonus Action**{ .rsc } to enter the trance known as the **Blade Dance**.
+So long as you are not wearing Heavy armour or wielding a weapon with :wp-prop-heavy: Heavy Property, you can use your **:rsc-b: Bonus Action**{ .rsc } to enter the trance known as the **Blade Dance**.
 This trance lasts for 1 minute, and while it is active, you gain the benefits below:

 **Speed Increase**{ .inl } Your **:rsc-spd: Speed**{ .em } increases by 10 feet.